 By James Whalley

-(For the complete story, see the July 3 edition of The Hermiston Herald).
+(For complete coverage, see the April 10 edition of The Hermiston Herald)